ethcatherders/EIPIP/All EIPIP Meetings/Meeting 049.md

 **Micah**: I mean you could probably convince me on that.
 I weakly want to get rid of the name just because the name brings with it history and I'd rather not bring the history but um that's not something that I will not heal out without die on.
 And I'll die in a lot of hills.

-**Shashank**: Michah could you give an example as to how these core EIPs can be broken further?
+**Shashank**: Micah could you give an example as to how these core EIPs can be broken further?

 **Micah**: You mean how can we move them out into the execution spec stuff?